-If you rely on a walking aid provided by NHS Physiotherapy and it is in poor condition, please contact them by phone.
-The phone numbers are: Arbroath - 01241 822591, Brechin - 01356 666085, Carnoustie - 01241 802372, Forfar - 01307 475087, Montrose 01674 832185.
+If you rely on a walking aid provided by NHS Physiotherapy and it is in poor condition, please contact them by using the phone number for your area.

-I have fallen in my home and am worried about further falls.
+You have indicated that you have fallen in your home and you are worried about having more falls.